BestTimesToVisit.com Logo

 packing

 Pack light, breathable clothing suitable for warm weather, but include a light jacket or shawl for cooler evenings, especially outside of summer.
-Comfortable walking shoes are essential for exploring the ancient streets and markets.
+Comfortable walking shoes are essential for exploring the ancient streets and souks.
 Don't forget sunscreen and a hat!

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.